wp-plugins/contact-us-by-lord-linus/readme.txt

 2. Entries into admin dashboard

 == Changelog ==
+= 1.8 =
+1. Now add this contact form page to your facebook fan page

 = 1.7 =
 1. updated some code

 = 1.4 =
 1. Added new Shortcode [LORDLINUS_CONTACT_WIDGET]